wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 SAMPLEDIR_TRM="full path to trimmed sequences"

 # Create variable by copying full path to the base directory.
-# This is where the output directory will be located.
+# This is where the job file is located and where the output directory will be created.
 SAMPLEDIR_BASE="full path to base directory"

 # Use loop to generate a sample names for each sample and run BBmap